pascal082/cpdp-applied-intelligence-journal/README.md

 Please see the bash script on how to run the files

-The dataset used for the ICSE paper is located in Data/AEEEM
+The dataset used for the Applied Intelligence Journal paper is located in Data/AEEEM

 python run.py -type train -config-file /path_to_confi_file/software_defect.yaml